OUR STORY

 Robin Brown / The Post

-Starting life at the Granby Four Streets Community Market in Toxteth, Fritto over the last 6 years has brought an authentic taste of Italy to mobile street food, catering, pop-up events and community markets around Liverpool, Manchester and Leeds.
+Starting life at the Granby Four Streets Community Market in Toxteth, Fritto for the first 6 years brought an authentic taste of Italy to mobile street food, appearing at pop-up events and community markets around Liverpool, Manchester and Leeds.

 Robin Brown / The Post

-Just months after launching his social enterprise, Luca’s work has been recognised at the 2016 Liverpool Youth Awards for ‘improving wellbeing and resilience of young people’.
-As part of its ethos, Fritto uses food to facilitate positive change in the lives of unemployed people, young offenders and other disadvantaged groups by offering volunteering opportunities and work experience, along with cookery workshops and mentoring.
+Fritto is also an award-winning social enterprise.
+Just months after launching, Luca’s work was recognised at the 2016 Liverpool Youth Awards for ‘improving the wellbeing and resilience of young people’.
+Fritto has used food to facilitate positive change in the lives of unemployed people, young offenders and other disadvantaged groups by offering volunteering opportunities and work experience, along with cookery workshops and mentoring.

 Luca Sanvittore